MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-06-azure-auto-update-modules.md

 PowerShell runbooks that had previously run successfully also produced the same error when they ran despite not being updated.

-After checking that the certificate the service principal was using hadn't expired and the service principal looked OK and testing with the demo runbook which also failed, I came across this post in a [Microsoft Forum] which fixed the problem:
+After checking the certificate being used by the service principal hadn't expired and the service principal looked OK, I tested the tutorial runbook which also failed.
+I came across this post in a [Microsoft Forum] which fixed the problem:

 **The modules in my Automation account were not updated**.